dotnet/xliff-tasks/README.md

 # xliff-tasks

-A set of MSBuild tasks and targets to automatically generate xliff (.xlf) files for localizable resources, and to build satellite assemblies from those xliff files.
+A set of MSBuild tasks and targets to automatically update xliff (.xlf) files for localizable resources, and to build satellite assemblies from those xliff files.

 ## Build Status